Durham House, London: Tudor and Jacobean era

 While Durham House remained an episcopal palace, Catherine of Aragon lived as a virtual prisoner there between her marriages to Arthur, Prince of Wales and King Henry VIII.
 Eventually, Bishop Cuthbert Tunstall relinquished it to King Henry VIII, who contracted to give the bishop in return Coldharbour in Dowgate Ward, London, and other residences but never honoured that promise.
 Henry FitzRoy, Duke of Richmond and Somerset, in his youth, resided in Durham House, having been granted it in 1525.
 Anne Boleyn lived in Durham House in 1532 while Henry courted her prior to their marriage in 1533.
 Henry granted Durham House to his daughter Lady Elizabeth (later queen) for life, or until she was otherwise advanced.
 Henry's son King Edward VI later confirmed the grant, and thereby deprived Tunstall of his palace.
-However, on her accession to the throne Queen Mary removed the house from the possession of Lady Elizabeth and restored it to Tunstall, together with his see, as it had become apparent that Tunstall no longer had a London residence.
+However, on her accession to the throne Queen Mary I removed the house from the possession of Lady Elizabeth and restored it to Tunstall, together with his see, as it had become apparent that Tunstall no longer had a London residence.

 Mary's predecessor, Lady Jane Grey, the "Nine Days" Queen of England, was married at Durham House on May 21 or 25, 1553 to Guilford Dudley.
 On the same date and place, Guildford's sister Katherine married Henry Hastings, the Earl of Huntingdon's heir; and Jane's sister Katherine married Lord Herbert, the heir of the Earl of Pembroke.

 Upon her accession, Elizabeth seized possession of Durham House again, and deprived Tunstall of his see; she kept possession of the residence until 1583, when she granted it to Sir Walter Raleigh.
 Raleigh spent £2,000 on repairs and lived there until Elizabeth's death.
 John Aubrey said that he well remembered the room which Raleigh used as his study; it was in a little turret that looked over the Thames and had a view of Westminster, Whitehall Palace and the Surrey hills.